resume-studio/template-guidelines/README.md

 ## Content

 Pick a book/film character and use his life details (name, place of birth, etc.) as placeholders.
 Make it subtle: avoid child movies, blockbusters, and stuff like that (for example no *Harry Potter* or *Captain America*).
-The resume should be designed with a specific job in mind, use that to come up with an appropriate employer name, degree title, etc. Use [lorems](https://www.lipsum.com/) for descriptions.
+The resume should be designed with a specific job in mind, use that to come up with  appropriate employer names, degree titles, etc. Use [lorems](https://www.lipsum.com/) for descriptions.

 ## Process